gregvanl/vscode-docs/blogs/2019/07/25/remote-ssh.md

 sudo apt install python3-flask
 ```

-Create a new file (Ctrl + N) with a basic Hello world Flask application.
+In the "Demo" folder you made earlier, create a new file (`kbstyle(Ctrl + N)`) named "app.py" with a basic Hello world Flask application.

 ```python
 from flask import Flask